cartesi/rollups-examples/nix/README.md

 ✨  Done in 9.14s.
 ```

-You will be able to get in response the Nix version installed on the docker image
+You will be able to get in response the Nix version, the path and the content result of the built app installed on the docker image